 Criterion #7: Usage

 Ruby and Python, both are boundless in their reach in the tech world.
 Some renowned sites are the best Python Application Examples.
 Such as Google, Pinterest, Instagram, National Geographic, Mozilla Firefox, and the Washington Post have Python as their main technology.

-Similarly, Ruby on Rails is the base for developing websites for many celebrated companies.
+Similarly, many celebrated companies preferred to hire Ruby on Rails Developers to build their websites.
 The list includes Apple, Twitter, Airbnb, Shopify, Github, and Groupon.

 Ruby follows Perl’s theory: “There’s more than one way to do it.”
 Hence, Ruby encompasses different approaches to accomplish an assignment.
 You may encounter undesirable complexity and obfuscation, depending on who is writing the code.

 Python follows a simple approach where simplicity has more power.
 Hence, Python’s law is, “There should be one—and preferably only one—obvious way to do it.”
 Even though Python isn’t flexible, it is surely more readable even to novices.

 Criterion #9: Popularity

 Ruby’s practice has gradually decayed over time.
 In 2014, Ruby was standing at the fifth spot among the top ten popular languages, and in 2018, it has moved to the tenth spot.